Dalton-in-Furness

+Dalton-in-Furness is a town in the Westmorland and Furness district, in Cumbria, England, 4 mi north east of Barrow-in-Furness.
+Along with the rest of the Furness peninsula, it was historically part of Lancashire.
+It is in the parish of Dalton Town with Newton, alongside the nearby hamlet of Newton-in-Furness.
+In 2011 it had a population of 7,827.

 History

+The name Dalton derives from the Old English dǣltūn meaning 'settlement in a valley'.

-Dalton is mentioned in the Domesday Book, written as "Daltune" as one of the townships forming the Manor of Hougun held by Tostig Godwinson, Earl of Northumbria.
+Dalton is mentioned in the Domesday Book of 1086, written as "Daltune", as one of the townships forming the Manor of Hougun held by Tostig Godwinson, Earl of Northumbria.
 Historically, it was the capital of Furness.
-The ancient parish of Dalton covered the area which is now occupied by the borough of Barrow-in-Furness.
-The town is now in the civil parish of Dalton Town with Newton.
+The ancient parish of Dalton covered the area which was occupied by the borough of Barrow-in-Furness from 1974 to 2023.
 Historically a part of Lancashire, the town is associated with a number of famous artists, including George Romney.
+Dalton Town Hall was completed in 1884.

 In 1961 the parish had a population of 10,316.
-Dalton in Furness was formerly a civil parish, it was abolished in 1974 and became an unparished area, on 1 April 1987 the unparished area was abolished to form the parishes of "Askam and Ireleth", "Dalton Town with Newton" and "Lindal and Marton".
+The parish was abolished on 1 April 1974, when it became part of the Barrow-in-Furness district.
+On 1 April 1987, the new parish of Dalton Town with Newton was created.

 The Drill Hall was officially opened in July 1929 as a Regular Army Centre for military training, and was used as a military headquarters in the years leading up to the war in 1939.
 During the war years (1939-1945) it was a centre for the Home Guard.
 It had a rifle range until 2009.
 After the war it was a Territorial and Army Cadet Headquarters.
 In addition the Drill hall was used as an annexe to Nelson Street Junior School.
 Since the early 1990s it has been used as a community and youth centre.